1 Corporate Information

 An impairment is recognised in standalone statement of profit and loss whenever the carrying amount of an asset or its cash generating unit exceeds its recoverable amount.
 The recoverable amount is the higher of net selling price, defined as the fair value less costs to sell, and value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market rates and risks specific to the asset.

-An impairment loss for an individual asset or cash generating unit are reversed if there has been a change in estimates used to determine the recoverable amount since the last impairment loss was recognised and is only reversed to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.
+An impairment loss for an individual asset or cash generating unit is reversed if there has been a change in estimates used to determine the recoverable amount since the last impairment loss was recognised and is only reversed to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortisation, if no impairment loss had been recognised.

 g Derecognition of property, plant and equipment / right of use assets / intangible assets / investment property

-or when no future economic benefits are expected from its use or disposal.
-The gain or loss arising from the derecognition of an item of property, plant and equipment / right of use of assets / intangibles is measured as the difference between the net disposal in proceeds and the carrying amount of the item and is recognised in the sta nda lone statement of profit and loss when the item is derecognised.
+The carrying amount of an item of property, plant and equipment / right of use assets / intangible assets / investment property is derecognised on disposal or when no future economic benefits are expected from its use or disposal.
+The gain or loss arising from the derecognition of an item of property, plant and equipment / right of use of assets / intangible assets/ investment property is measured as the difference between the net disposal in proceeds and the carrying amount of the item and is recognised in the standalone statement of profit and loss.

 h Leases